ohduran/problemsolvingalgorithms/Linear Structures/Linear Structures.md

 ## Dequeue
 Similar to the queue, it has two ends, and the items remain positioned in the collection.
 What makes a dequeue different is the unrestrictive nature of adding and removing items.
 ## Linked List
+A collection of Nodes that point to the next one is a linked list.
+### Unordered list
+Items are added at the top of the list.
+### Ordered List
+Provided that all items are numbers, a new item is added in the correct order.